recko10/Identifying-CRC-biomarkers/README.md

 # Identifying-CRC-biomarkers

 All of the tests I ran to support my hypothesis can be found in the "trials" folder.
 Each trial has its own preprocessing and ML scripts.
-These scripts come with plenty of analysis and visualization tools baked in already, so there is no need to re-write any of the code I wrote for this project.
 Please refer to the wiki for a comprehensive overview of the code.

 # Requirements
 All of the requirements for this project can be satisfied by the base Anaconda distribution.